Sodium azide: Biochemistry and biomedical uses

-Sodium azide is a useful probe reagent and a preservative.
+Sodium azide is a useful probe reagent, and an antibacterial preservative for biochemical solutions.
+In the past merthiolate and chlorobutanol were also used as an alternative to azide for preservation of biochemical solutions.

+Sodium azide is an instantaneous inhibitor of lactoperoxidase, which can be useful to stop lactroperoxidase catalyzed 125I protein radiolabeling experiments.

 In hospitals and laboratories, it is a biocide; it is especially important in bulk reagents and stock solutions which may otherwise support bacterial growth where the sodium azide acts as a bacteriostatic by inhibiting cytochrome oxidase in gram-negative bacteria; however, some gram-positive bacteria (streptococci, pneumococci, lactobacilli) are intrinsically resistant.

 Agricultural uses

 It is used in agriculture for pest control of soil-borne pathogens such as Meloidogyne incognita or Helicotylenchus dihystera.

 It is also used as a mutagen for crop selection of plants such as rice, barley or oats.

 Safety considerations

 Sodium azide can be fatally toxic, and even minute amounts can cause symptoms.
 The toxicity of this compound is comparable to that of soluble alkali cyanides, although no toxicity has been reported from spent airbags.

 It produces extrapyramidal symptoms with necrosis of the cerebral cortex, cerebellum, and basal ganglia.
 Toxicity may also include hypotension, blindness and hepatic necrosis.
 Sodium azide increases cyclic GMP levels in the brain and liver by activation of guanylate cyclase.

 Sodium azide solutions react with metallic ions to precipitate metal azides, which can be shock sensitive and explosive.
 This should be considered for choosing a non-metallic transport container for sodium azide solutions in the laboratory.
 This can also create potentially dangerous situations if azide solutions should be directly disposed down the drain into a sanitary sewer system.
 Metal in the plumbing system could react, forming highly sensitive metal azide crystals which could accumulate over years.
 Adequate precautions are necessary for the safe and environmentally responsible disposal of azide solution residues.